kshitijsingh7/cryptographic-algo-analysis/README.md

 3. **Activate the virtual environment:**

-    - On Windows: Run the Set-ExecutionPolicy command to to bypass UnauthorizedAccess error on windows
+    - On Windows: Run the Set-ExecutionPolicy command to bypass UnauthorizedAccess error on windows

         ```bash
         Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted